GA Analytics GA Analytics

 In conclusion, art is an effective way to stimulate the mind, and anyone can learn it.
 It's a process of learning to create ourselves and experience the world with a new lens.
 Also, it supports the bigger view of life: symbols, beauty, storytelling, and allows us to be present at the moment and keeps the magic alive.

-Unlocking Creativity: The Artist's Mind by Carole
+Unlocking Creativity: The Artist's Mind

 _MG_1003.jpg